roadrunner-server/roadrunner-docs/intro/config.md

       # for how long worker is allowed to be bootstrapped.
       allocateTimeout: 60

-      # amount of time given to worker to gracefully destruct itself.
+      # amount of time given to the worker to gracefully destruct itself.
       destroyTimeout:  60

 # Additional HTTP headers and CORS control.